What is a life insurance rider? How do they work?

 A Mortgage Disability rider covers all or part of the life insured’s monthly mortgage or line of credit payments in the event of their temporary or permanent disability.
 The payments are made for a specified period of time such as 2 years from disability, 5 years from disability, or up to the age of 65.
 Credit riders typically have a waiting period of 90 days, although can be retroactive to 31 days in the event of disability from an accident.
-A proof of the outstanding loan is usually required at the time of the claim.
+Proof of the outstanding loan is usually required at the time of the claim.

 What is an EDB (Extreme Disability Benefit) rider?

-An Extreme Disability Benefit rider is available exclusively from SSQ as part of their term life insurance coverage at no additional cost.
+An Extreme Disability Benefit rider is available exclusively from Beneva as part of their term life insurance coverage at no additional cost.
 In the unfortunate event of a permanent and irrecoverable disability, you may receive a portion of your life insurance benefit (up to $250,000) in advance of your death.
 This rider generally expires at the age of 60.

 What is a Long Term Care rider?

-A Long Term Care rider pays out a portion of your death benefit if you are unable to live independently and require assistance (either at home, or in an assisted care facility).
+A Long Term Care rider pays out a portion of your death benefit if you are unable to live independently and require assistance (either at home or in an assisted care facility).
 This means you are no longer able to perform two or more activities of daily living (ADLs) independently.

 What is a Hospitalization Income Benefit rider?

-A Hospitalization Income Benefit rider provides steady income if the life insured is hospitalized.
+A Hospitalization Income Benefit rider provides a steady income if the life insured is hospitalized.
 The rider pays out a daily fixed cash amount.
 Typically, there is a limit on the number of days of hospitalization covered, as well as the total amount paid out.
 There may or may not be a limit to the number of claims.